Ninja Says There's 'Always Going to Be Trash Talk' Online, But It's Up to Parents to Help Police It

-Tyler “Ninja” Blevins, who scored a legion of fans with Fortnite livestreams that have hooked millions, says trash-talking in gaming — and online general — needs to be monitored, but that it’s up to parents to help police it, too.
+Tyler “Ninja” Blevins, who scored a legion of fans with Fortnite livestreams that have hooked millions, says trash-talking in the online gaming community needs to be monitored – but said it’s up to parents to help police it, too.

 “There’s always that friendly banter.
 Sometimes it gets a little rough,” Ninja, one of the 2019 TIME 100 honorees, said at the TIME 100 Gala Tuesday.
 “But I think that in general just the Internet as a whole is a place where people can say whatever they want with anonymity.
 It always needs to be monitored and people need to always be careful.”